freeCodeCamp/guide/pages/docs/certificates-guide/target-elements-by-id-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target Elements by ID Using jQuery"
+title: "Target Elements by ID Using jQuery"
+parent: "certificates-guide"
 ---

 You can also target elements by their id attributes.
 Note that, just like with CSS declarations, you type a # before the id's name.